-Rebecca is a double graduate of Northwestern University’s Medill School of Journalism, Media and Integrated Marketing Communications, and a past fellow in the Kiplinger Mid-Career Program in Public Affairs Reporting at Ohio State University, endowed by the Kiplinger media family.
-She lives with her family in the Las Vegas area, where she spends her free time as a continuing news junkie, cyclical bookworm, re-inspired fitness buff and Adobe Creative Suite pupil.
+Rebecca is a double graduate of Northwestern University’s Medill School of Journalism, Media and Integrated Marketing Communications.
+She also earned a graduate degree from The Ohio State University, where she was a fellow in the Kiplinger Mid-Career Program in Public Affairs Reporting.
+She lives with her family in the Washington, D.C. area.

 She can be reached at firstname.lastname@example.org.